Stellar Equipment Stellar Equipment

 Mattias Fredriksson

-Nine years ago, Massimo Ferro left a steady job to pursue his dream of mountain bike guiding.
-His passion for his local mountain bike trails and enthusiasm for his hometown of Aosta in northwestern Italy has come together in one of the Alps’ most successful guiding operations.
+A decade ago, Massimo Ferro left a stable job to follow his dream of mountain bike guiding.
+His love for his local trails and passion for his hometown of Aosta in northwestern Italy have merged into one of the Alps’ most successful guiding businesses.

-The 44-year-old Ferro is a proper Aosta Valley local — born and raised here.
+The 45-year-old Ferro is a true Aosta Valley native — born and raised in this region.

 Massimo Ferro